rwxrob/zet/20210502133019/README.md

 ## Dude, why so harsh on NeoVim?

-In short, NeoVim is creating a bunch of very dangerous, and in some cases, unemployable beginners who have burned NeoVim practices into their brains and muscle memory.
+In short, NeoVim is creating a bunch of very dangerous --- and in some cases --- unemployable beginners who have burned NeoVim practices into their brains and muscle memory.
 That's irresponsible and it pisses me off.
+The first thing any responsible NeoVim user or advocate should say to any beginner is, "Do NOT learn NeoVim until you have mastered `vi` and then `vim` first" but obviously they never do that.
+Instead, they blindly seek to corrupt an entire generation of new terminal users mistaking this thing for Vim.
+It's just not.

 This review started out much more objectively.
-But as each point of difference stated by the team itself was examined, the level of hilarious collective cluelessness exceeded most authors' ability not to completely roast it.
+But as each point of difference stated by the team itself was examined, the level of hilarious collective cluelessness exceeded my ability not to completely roast it.
 There is simply nothing good to say about NeoVim at all.
 It really is just that bad.
 The world is worse off for it existing.
 All it does is confuse beginners who later regret it.
+The world does not now, nor ever has needed, yet another dozen ways to write NeoVim plugins.
+It is the *wrong* direction.

 Perhaps if they had made another editor and gave it another name that would have been better.
 Rumor has it they might actually be doing that.